desmos-labs/desmos/docs/architecture/ard-002-reports-operations-review.md

   ];
 }
 ```
-Actually, the intern logic doesn't allow users to edit a previously made report, making the report de-facto immutable.
+Currently, the inner logic doesn't allow users to edit a previously made report, making it de-facto immutable.
 What we MAY do instead, is making this editable by removing the actual check over its uniqueness.
 Here an example of it:
 ```go